EFX Orientations of Multigraphs: EFX Orientations

-For each heavy component $K$ of type 1 (i.e. $K$ is non-trivial and the heavy edges of $K$ induce a non-odd multitree), Lemma~\ref{lemma:non-odd-multitree} implies there exists a (possibly partial) EF orientation $\pi^K$ of $K$ and two vertices $v \neq w$ in $K$ such that (1) for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; (2) all edges between $v$ and $w$ are oriented except possibly one light edge; (3) $\pi^K$ is PEF between $v$ and $w$; and (4) at most one edge is oriented between each pair of vertices, other than the pair $v, w$.

-For each heavy component $K$ of type 2 (i.e. $K$ is non-trivial and the heavy edges of $K$ do not induce a multitree), Lemma~\ref{lemma:not-multitree} implies there exists a (possibly partial) EF orientation $\pi^K$ of $K$ such that (1) for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; and (2) at most one edge is oriented between each pair of vertices.
+For each type 2 heavy component $K$, Lemma~\ref{lemma:not-multitree} implies there exists a (possibly partial) EF orientation $\pi^K$ of $K$ such that (1) for each vertex $i \in K$, we have $u_i(\pi^K_i) \geq \alpha$; and (2) at most one edge is oriented between each pair of vertices.

-Let $\pi$ be the (possibly partial) orientation of $G$ obtained by combining all of the $\pi^K$ obtained above, that is, $\pi$ orients an edge $e$ if and only if some $\pi^K$ orients $e$, in which case $\pi$ orients $e$ in the same direction as $\pi^K$.
+Let $\pi$ be the (possibly partial) orientation of $G$ that orients an edge $e$ if and only if some $\pi^K$ orients $e$, in which case $\pi$ orients $e$ in the same direction as $\pi^K$.

-We label every vertex in a type 1 or type 2 heavy component as "processed" and every vertex in a trivial heavy component as "unprocessed".
-Observe that $\pi$ ensures $u_i(\pi_i) \geq \alpha \geq \beta$ for each processed vertex $i$ and $u_j(\pi_j) = 0$ for each unprocessed vertex $j$.
-In the following, we show how to "process" unprocessed vertices in a way that maintains the two invariant properties that $\pi$ is EF and that every processed vertex receives at least $\beta$ utility.
+We mark every vertex in a type 1 or type 2 heavy component as "processed" and every vertex in a trivial heavy component as "unprocessed".
+Observe that $u_i(\pi_i) \geq \alpha \geq \beta$ for each processed vertex $i$ and $u_j(\pi_j) = 0$ for each unprocessed vertex $j$.
+In the following, we "process" the unprocessed vertices while maintaining two invariant properties: (P1) $\pi$ is EF and (P2) every processed vertex receives at least $\beta$ utility.

-For an unprocessed vertex $j$ that has a processed neighbour $i$, we have $u_i(\pi_i) \geq \beta$, so we can let $\pi$ additionally orient exactly one light edge between $i, j$ toward $j$ without causing either $i$ or $j$ to envy the other.
-Moreover, doing so ensures $u_j(\pi_j) \geq \beta$, so both invariant properties are maintained.
-Change the label of $j$ from "unprocessed" to "processed".
-Since $G$ is connected, we can repeat this procedure until all vertices are labelled "processed".
+For an unprocessed vertex $j$ that has a processed neighbour $i$, let $\pi$ orient exactly one light edge between $i, j$ toward $j$, and mark $j$ as "processed".
+Doing so does not cause $i$ or $j$ to envy the other because (P2) holds for $i$, and maintains (P1)--(P2) because (P2) now holds for $j$.
+Since $G$ is connected, we can repeat this procedure until all vertices are "processed".